pizgo/give-away-app/README.md

 The app consist of two main view.
 The first one describes how the whole idea works, the second one contain an extended, 4-steps form (e.g. chechboxs, dropdowns, radio buttons, text areas) that can be used to submit items for donation.

 The app is available on https://giveaway-da482.web.app.</br>
-The app design and UX was provided by CodersLab.

 #### Current features:
 1. creating user's account, logging in, sending form as a logged user;